leafcloudhq/documentation-rtd/docs/kubernetes/creating-a-kubernetes-cluster.md

 This tutorial will guide you through the process of creating a new Kubernetes cluster, using the OpenStack CLI.
 Container clusters are deployed and managed by the OpenStack Magnum project.
 You can use these clusters to deploy reproducible high-availability services and infrastructures

-To get started, you need to have a few things prepared:
+To get started, you'll need to have a few things prepared:

 The OpenStack CLI: You can find a tutorial on how to set up the OpenStack CLI in the *Quick Start* section

-Kubectl: This allows you to deploy your applications as a cluster. make sure it's the same as used in the cluster you are deploying You can download the kubectl here:
+Kubectl: This allows you to deploy your applications as a cluster. make sure it's the same version as used in the cluster you are deploying.
+You can download the kubectl here:

 ``
 https://v1-19.docs.kubernetes.io/docs/tasks/tools/install-kubectl/